Is the stunning Leonberger breed calling your name?

 True to their working ancestors, Leonbergers also excel as farm dogs, utilizing their strength and guarding instincts to protect herds, pull carts, and guard property.

-And, according to the American Kennel Club (AKC), the Leo is also a phenomenal swimmer, which is hard to imagine considering his massive size and dense, thick coat!
+The Leo is also a phenomenal swimmer, which is hard to imagine considering his massive size and dense, thick coat!

 Now, let’s find out why the Leonberger is known as a gentle giant.